MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-workspace.md

   - ignite-2024
 ---

-# Tutorial: Create a Microsoft Fabric workspace
+# Tutorial: Create a workspace

 **Applies to:** [!INCLUDE [fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

-In this first tutorial, you will create a workspace that you will use to support the [other tutorials in the series](tutorial-introduction.md#data-warehouse-end-to-end-scenario).
+In this first tutorial, learn how to create a workspace to support the [other tutorials in the series](tutorial-introduction.md#data-warehouse-end-to-end-scenario).

 ## Create a workspace

-In this task, you will create a workspace.
+In this task, learn how to create a workspace.
 A workspace contains the items needed for data warehousing and can include Data Factory pipelines, the data warehouse, Power BI semantic models, and reports.

 1. Sign in to [Power BI](https://powerbi.com).